netlify/cli/STYLEGUIDE.md

 As some of our commands call other CLI commands, we will sometimes want to conditionally call `intro` depending on whether or not the command is a child command.
 To do this, we use add a property to the `OptionValues` object called `isChildCommand`.
-This property is should be set to `true` when the command is a child command.
+This property should be set to `true` when the command is a child command.
 This means that we can conditionally call `intro` like this:

 ```js